0xc000022070/zen-browser-flake/.github/README.md

 inputs = {
   zen-browser = {
     url = "github:0xc000022070/zen-browser-flake";
+    inputs = {
       # IMPORTANT: we're using "libgbm" and is only available in unstable so ensure
       # to have it up-to-date or simply don't specify the nixpkgs input
-    inputs.nixpkgs.follows = "nixpkgs";
+      nixpkgs.follows = "nixpkgs";
+      home-manager.follows = "home-manager";
+    };
   };
   # ...
 }